rust-lang/book/nostarch/chapter07.md

 same steps: listing them in your package’s *Cargo.toml* file and using `use` to bring items from their crates into scope.

-Note that the standard library (`std`) is also a crate that’s external to our package.
+Note that the standard `std` library is also a crate that’s external to our package.
 Because the standard library is shipped with the Rust language, we don’t need to change *Cargo.toml* to include `std`.
 But we do need to refer to it with `use` to bring items from there into our package’s scope.
 For example,